anothermorena/anothermorena/README.md

 </h2>

 I am an experienced self-taught software engineer, a qualified AI engineer and an allied health professional.
 A multipotentialite if you may.
 With the ability to quickly learn complex things on a need-to-know basis and apply them.
 My leisure time is spent researching and learning business & economic models, and how they can be optimized using technology.
+What can i say? 🤷‍♂️ I am in love with learning, knowledge discovery and application.

 <hr>

 ## 🔭 I'm currently working on
-- Building a portfolio and documenting my projects
+- Building a portfolio and documenting my projects.
-- An NFT market place cross platform mobile application
+- An NFT market place cross platform mobile application.
-- An NFT recommender system to incoporate into the NFT mobile application i am currently building
+- An NFT recommender system to incoporate into the NFT market place mobile application i am currently building.
 - Maintaining some of my current projects

 ## 🌱 I'm currently learning